2nd Generation Wood Heat Controller

 A digital panel meter, using a dedicated thermistor temperature probe, reports preheats water tank temperature.

-A CAI networks WebControl is the heart of the system implementing a programmable logic controller (PLC) and a web based user interface.
+A CAI networks WebControl8 is the heart of the system implementing a programmable logic controller (PLC) and a web based user interface.

-1. Momentary rocker switch – manually turns unit on or off.
+1. Momentary rocker switch – turns unit on or off.
 Amber power indicator is on in both standby and run mode indicating AC power is available.
+In some situations the manual shutoff function is inhibited.
+Controller is also turned on automatically when temperature at stove is higher than the controller.

-3. Temperature sensor - ventilated holder locates a1-wire temperature sensor to measure basement temperature near the stove.
-The automatic turn on reference NTC thermistor is mounted behind the front panel, in thermal contact with it, to provide thermal mass.
+2. Temperature sensors - a 1-wire temperature sensor is located behind the plastic grill to report basement air temperature.
+A NTC thermistor is mounted behind the front panel, in thermal contact with it, to provide thermal mass as part of the automatic stove turn on function.

-7. Flue temperature PID controller - upper display indicates flue temperature, smaller green display underneath indicates minimum acceptable flue temperature.
+3. Flue temperature PID controller - upper display indicates flue temperature, smaller green display underneath indicates minimum acceptable flue temperature.
 Status LEDs indicate “heating” mode – flue is below set point and alarm if flue temp exceeds 900F.
-Buttons are used to set operating parameters.
+Buttons are used to set operating parameters stored in non-volatile memory.
+PID function is not used, just simple “heating” mode and over temp warning via contact closures.

 Due to the different ways the controller is activated power control logic is fairly complex.
 A wired-or scheme is used to allow multiple signals to turn on the controller on, and last-man-out to turn it off.